awsdocs/amazon-ec2-user-guide/doc_source/capacity-reservations-using.md

 + `failed`—The Capacity Reservation request has failed\.
 A request can fail due to request parameters that are not valid, capacity constraints, or instance limit constraints\.
 You can view a failed request for 60 minutes\.

 **Note**
-Due to the [ evntual consistency](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/query-api-troubleshooting.html#eventual-consistency) model followed by the Amazon EC2 APIs, after you create a Capacity Reservation, it can take up to 5 minutes for the console and the [ describe\-capacity\-reservations](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-capacity-reservations.html) response to indicate that the Capacity Reservation is in the `active` state\.
+Due to the [ eventual consistency](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/query-api-troubleshooting.html#eventual-consistency) model followed by the Amazon EC2 APIs, after you create a Capacity Reservation, it can take up to 5 minutes for the console and the [ describe\-capacity\-reservations](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-capacity-reservations.html) response to indicate that the Capacity Reservation is in the `active` state\.
 During this time, the console and the `describe-capacity-reservations` response might indicate that the Capacity Reservation is in the `pending` state\.
 However, the Capacity Reservation might already be available for use and you can attempt to launch instances into it\.

 **To view your Capacity Reservations using the console**